Skip to main content

 Learn more: What happens when you stop taking Ozempic?

 Finally, remember, it’s hard to lose weight.
 Obesity or overweight are medical conditions and not a failing of willpower.
 And regaining weight after initially losing it can take a toll on your mental health.
-Keep your mind strong by staying active, eating healthfully, maintaining your social circles, getting and talking to a trusted partner or healthcare provider when needed.
+Keep your mind strong by staying active, eating healthfully, maintaining your social circles, getting enough sleep and talking to a trusted partner or healthcare provider when needed.

 This is not all the information you need to know about tirzepatide (Zepbound) for safe and effective use and does not take the place of your doctor’s directions.
 Review the full product information and discuss this information and any questions you have with your doctor or other health care provider.